ailequal/dotfiles/linux/README.md

 ## info

 This little guide is my reference when I am setting up a new machine with GNU/Linux (not exactly a standard dotfile).
-Right now I am working with a ThinkPad X250 with [Xubuntu 20.04 Focal Fossa](https://xubuntu.org/release/20-04/) as my main distro, so these steps below are written for that specific distro mainly.

 ## steps